joakim-brannstrom/dextool_mutate_demo/README.md

   system/configuration in such a way that dextool can run the tests.
 Then dextool will halt testing on the first failing test.
 * add a test case analyzer.

+Note that the test suite of `mosquitto` is flaky which is really bad for mutation testing.
+I have removed the two test cases that kept on failing in my branch.
+Thus another improvement would be to fix these test cases.

 ## Setup Notes